tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 That way the application can use the `ApplyConfigurationsFromAssembly()`.

-The `ApplyConfigurationsFromAssembly()` instructs `EF Core` to search an Assembly for types implementing the `IEntityTypeConfiguration` interface and include entities and entity configurations in the `Model`.
+The `ApplyConfigurationsFromAssembly()` instructs `EF Core` to search an Assembly for types implementing the `IEntityTypeConfiguration` interface and include entities and entity configurations in the `EF Core Model`.

 It's a matter of preference but having an implementation of `IEntityTypeConfiguration` interface leads to less code in the `DbContext.OnModelCreating()` and easy management of entity configuration.